-For the purpose of this evaluation exercise, a unique dataset on SME financing in 24 jurisdictions has been created.
-The FSB asked member jurisdictions to provide data on national SME financing characteristics, trends, and drivers based on the SME definition that prevails in their respective jurisdiction.
-The empirical analysis can handle these systematic differences in coverage and characteristics as long as they are either time-invariant, or correlated with other macroeconomic control variables.
+For the purpose of this evaluation exercise, a unique dataset on SME financing in 24 jurisdictions has been created10.
+The FSB asked member jurisdictions to provide data on national SME financing characteristics, trends, and drivers.
+Authorities shared this information based on the SME definition that prevails in their respective jurisdiction.
+The empirical strategy adopted can handle these systematic difference in coverage and characteristics as long as they are either time-invariant, or correlated with other macroeconomic control variables.

-By pooling data from FSB members, this analysis exploits country-level heterogeneity across several dimensions.
-It exploits heterogeneity in the implementation of reforms, in banking-system characteristics and in macroeconomic and financial conditions to identify the impact of the reforms on SME financing.
-More specifically, the dataset allows the analysis to shed light on SMEs' access to finance, the maturity structure and price of their borrowing
+By pooling data from FSB members, this analysis exploits country-level heterogeneity along several dimensions.
+It exploits heterogeneity in the implementation of reforms, in banking-system characteristics and in macroeconomic and financial conditions to identify the impact on SME financing.
+More specifically, this dataset allows the analysis to shed light on SMEs' access to financing, the maturity structure of their borrowing and prices.
+Thereby, it complements the analysis of jurisdiction-specific studies.

 The FSB Survey contains annual data for 24 jurisdictions over the 2000-17 period.
-It describes aggregate bank lending to SMEs with breakdowns by different maturities and average interest rates.
-It also captures information on total corporate lending.
+It describes aggregate bank lending to SMEs with breakdowns by different maturities, average interest rates and also captures information on total corporate lending.

 The FSB dataset is complemented with data on macroeconomic developments and banking system characteristics for each jurisdiction.
-Nominal effective exchange rates (NEER) and credit-to-GDP gaps are obtained from the BIS, real GDP growth rates from the IMF World Economic Outlook, and aggregate banking system characteristics collected by the Committee on the Global Financial System (CGFS).
-For countries not included in the CGFS dataset, jurisdiction-level aggregates have been constructed based on bank-level data from the commercial provider SNL-S&P.
+Specifically, nominal effective exchange rates (NEER) and credit-to-GDP gaps are obtained from the BIS, real GDP growth rates from the IMF-WEO, and aggregate banking system characteristics from the CGFS.11 For countries not included in the CGFS dataset, jurisdiction-level aggregates have been constructed based on bank-level data from the commercial provider SNL-S&P.

-After taking heterogeneous reporting practices and data gaps into account, a panel with data for up to 22 jurisdictions that ranges from 2010-17 is used in the empirical analysis (see Table 4).
+After taking heterogeneous reporting practices and data gaps into account, a panel with data for up to 22 jurisdictions that ranges from 2010-17 enters the empirical analysis12 (see Table 4).